· Leading partner: City of Modena Museum of Archaeology and Ethnology

 · through debate and exchange, to share the knowledge of a cultural heritage that is enriched by multiple visions and perspectives (rather than simply transmitting historical-archaeological knowledge and skills).

-60 students of immigrant background (young people and adults) attending Modena’s Centre for Adult Education and Training (CTP).
+60 students (both young and adult) with an immigrant background attending Modena’s Centre for Adult Education and Training (CTP).

 Duration of the project